 • Bread sauce (unless it’s a specifically gluten free one!)

-• Marmite – the brand Marmite labels its products as not suitable for people with coeliac disease.
+• Marmite – the specific brand Marmite labels its products as not suitable for people with coeliac disease.

 soy sauce not gluten free